So let's start by saying that yes, I am angry.

 Like someone who is done fighting, and finally ready to leave a relationship, I am just fucking DONE with the bullshit.

 So don't expect this to be "reasoned debate" over brandy with calm and disinterested parties–each using the mere hint of some kind of fallacy to whack-a-mole checkmate the other. ("Oh Chad.
 Was that slight an ad-hominem.
 Bad form, good sir.
-Bad form.")
-But this isn't about debate.
+Bad form." ~adjusts monocle~) But this isn't about debate.
 Debate is in the rearview mirror.

 Largely though, it wouldn't even matter.

 So let me start by divesting you of the notion that I am an enemy of firearms.
 I have handled guns, fired guns (and done quite well at it), enjoyed desultory good-guy gun fantasies.
 I've owned guns.
 (I don't currently.)
 I have nuanced views on gun control.
-I'm beginning to think the left really ought to arm itself given the political landscape of our country and which side cops are increasingly on.
+There's an expression that if you go far enough left, you get your guns back.
+Many leftists believe that given the political landscape of our country and which side cops are increasingly on, we should not let agents of the state be the only ones with firearms.
 I know plenty of leftists, trans folk, people of color, and members of other marginalized groups who are just as happy as not that the ability to defend themselves is easily purchased from the corner store without bureaucracy that would undoubtedly target them.
 I want to come to some kind of reasonable compromise regarding personal protection and hunting, but also make it harder for school children and other bystanders to be murdered en masse.
 As of this moment, technically, I still don't want to take all the guns away (though I'm in a shrinking majority).
 I would love a conversation about sensible, reasonable regulations.

 I'm not anti-gun.
 I'm anti-shitty argument.